codingrhythm/traffic_lights/README.md

 ### Step One: Define Models

 1. `ColorLight` model which stores color information and on/off state of the light.
 1. `TrafficLight` model keeps reference to 3 `ColorLight` with `red`, `yellow` and `green`.
-This model is responsible to switch on/off lights in correct order. `TrafficLight` can be switched on/off, when it's on, it should start with green light.
+This model is responsible for switch on/off lights in correct order. `TrafficLight` can be switched on/off, when it's on, it should start with green light.
 When it reaches red light, it should notify it's observer, so observer will know it's safe to switch other `TrafficLight` to green.
 1. `Intersection` model keeps two `TrafficLight` objects for different direction.
 It's main goal is to coordinate two `TrafficLight` to switch on the correct light.
 1. Make sure all model passes tests.